 Okay, so now that we have defined Catholic teaching on salvation, let’s examine what was going on in Northern Europe at the time of Martin Luther.
 A common misconception was spreading at the time that good works, alone, created merit for justification.
 Now remember, this isn’t what the Catholic Church officially taught, but in practical application, some local pastors and evangelists were effectively teaching that error by their abuse of the doctrine of purgatory.

-Now purgatory (read my essay on purgatory here) is a real teaching of the Church with Biblical support (Matthew 5:48, Revelation 21:27; 1st John 5:16-17, Matthew 5:26; Matthew 12:32; 2nd Maccabees 12:44-46; 1st Corinthians 3:10-15; 1st Corinthians 15:29-30; 1st Timothy 1:16-18), but it was never designed to imply that one “earns” his own salvation, nor the salvation of another, by doing good works.
+Now purgatory is a real teaching of the Church with Biblical support (Matthew 5:48, Revelation 21:27; 1st John 5:16-17, Matthew 5:26; Matthew 12:32; 2nd Maccabees 12:44-46; 1st Corinthians 3:10-15; 1st Corinthians 15:29-30; 1st Timothy 1:16-18), but it was never designed to imply that one “earns” his own salvation, nor the salvation of another, by doing good works.
 Rather, the teaching of the Church is that one attains justification entirely through the merits of Christ’s atonement by cooperating with the Holy Spirit.
 However, if the fullness of one’s sanctification (holiness) is not yet complete upon death, the prayers and sacrifices of those still alive can be applied toward those souls already justified in purgatory, and awaiting their eternal award.
-Again, please read my article on purgatory to gain a better understanding of this.
+Please read my article on purgatory to gain a better understanding of this.
 Now, what was happening in Northern Europe at the time of Luther was a little sickening.
 Typically, it all comes down to money.
 I don’t know how else to say this, but sadly, the Church’s teachings on purgatory and indulgences were being abused by local evangelists in such a way to serve as a fundraising campaign…

 “As soon as the coin in the coffer rings, the soul from purgatory springs!”
 It is unknown if he actually said it, but this saying was attributed to Johann Tetzel, who was Martin Luther’s main opponent during the Reformation period.
 In all fairness to Tetzel, while it did appear that he was effectively teaching an over-simplified heterodoxy on purgatory, which he mistakenly believed to be accurate, even Martin Luther admitted that many of the scandals surrounding Tetzel really had nothing to do with Tetzel himself.
 That being said it’s fairly safe to say that a good number of Catholics in Northern Europe were under the false impression that their works (through monetary sacrifice), by their own merit, could attain salvation for their departed love one’s soul in purgatory and even for themselves.
 Thus, the term “sale of indulgences” was born.
 This is what Martin Luther rightly and vehemently opposed.
 The only problem was, he took it too far.
 In his zeal he proverbially “threw the baby out with the bath water.”
 He went against over a thousand years of historical Church teaching and denied the doctrines of purgatory and indulgences entirely, and in exchange, formulated his own doctrine on salvation that would later be emulated (in various forms) throughout all the Protestant world.